jasjotp/RealEstate_Streaming_Pipeline/README.md

 # Real Estate Streaming Pipeline

-This project is a complete real-time data streaming pipeline that scrapes UK property listings, processes them using Kafka and Spark, and stores them in Cassandra for downstream analytics.
+This project is a complete real-time data streaming pipeline that scrapes property listings, processes them using Kafka and Spark, and stores them in Cassandra for downstream analytics.
 I built this to practice working with a modern data stack and simulate what real-time pipelines look like in production.

 ---